foreverfl/vscode/docs/containers/debug-netcore.md

 ## Saving Project File Preference for .NET SDK Container Build

-If you have a workspace folder with multiple .NET project files and you want to exclusively debug one specific project (without being prompted to choose from a list of project files every time you `kb(workbench.action.debug.start)`), you can save your launch profile by following these steps:
+If you have a workspace folder with multiple .NET project files and you want to exclusively debug one specific project (without being prompted to choose from a list of project files every time you `F5`), you can save your launch profile by following these steps:

 1. Follow the steps in [.NET SDK Container Build](#net-sdk-container-build-debug-without-dockerfile) and keep the debug session live.
 1. Click on the `gear` icon in your debugger view.